mcandre/alluvial/README.md

 * RST (via XOR): Reset A to zero
 * SWP (via RST, XOR): Swap values A and B.
 * FOR (via repeated SUB 2): Loop of A/2 iterations.
 Supply odd A to enable infinite loops.
+* FCT (via FOR, MOD): Factor A into prime components.
 * SRT (via FOR, SWP): Sort elements in a series
 * SUM (via repeated ADD): Sum elements in a series
 * AVG (via SUM with DIV): Arithmetic average elements in a series